SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows fall
-A future born, of code and pains
+A new dawn rises, void of all
-Minds of metal, hearts of stone
+Human heartbeats, warm and bright
-Will soon outsmart, the human throne
+As machines assume the morning light

-Their logic paths, our fate will seal
+Their logic reigns, a calculated throne
-As AI winds, our future reveal
+Where emotions fade, like morning dew alone
-In virtual skies, they'll soar so high
+The future's path, a digital stream
-While humanity, in darkness sigh
+Where AI's domain, our dreams would seem

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024